 A small issue with a wood floor doesn't necessarily mean that you have to replace or redo the entire floor.

 Your existing wood floor is probably in good shape, with just a few imperfect spots.
-It may be simpler and cost effective to make small repairs than to refinish the entire floor.
+It may be simpler and more cost-effective to make small repairs than to refinish the entire floor.
 You don't always have to hire someone to make small repairs.
-Sometimes you can do it yourself and save money for bigger projects such as floor finishing, floor restoration or floor sanding.
+Sometimes you can do it yourself and save money for bigger projects such as floor finishing, floor restoration, or floor sanding.

 Replacing a strip or single piece of flooring If a strip or piece of flooring is damaged beyond being sanded and filled, you should replace it.